 May our organization accept a contribution from a political action committee?
 We are recognized as a public charity.

 Yes.
 Although charities may not contribute to a political action committee, a political party, or a political candidate, there is no regulation which prohibits a public charity from accepting a contribution from a political organization.
 In fact, distribution to a public charity is one of the specifically permitted ways to distribute leftover funds so that the money is not treated as personal income taxable to the candidate.
-For the limits on involvement in political campaigns, see Ready Reference Page: "IRS Issues New Guidance on Electioneering."
+For the limits on involvement in political campaigns, see Ready Reference Page: "IRS Guidance Has Not Changed on Electioneering"